coaxial/hello/_posts/2022-10-31-dull-knives-and-technical-debt.md

 published: true
 slug: knives
 title: "A better analogy for technical debt: dull knives"
+description: Why is a better analogy required for technical debt?
 intro: >-
   Conveying the importance of remediating technical debt to non-technical people and managers is often a challenge.
 I think part of the difficulty